-- [Instructor] Playgrounds are an interactive sandbox environment that enables you to learn and explore Swift and visualize the results of your code in real-time after each edit and without requiring you to manually build and run.
-I'm going to use playgrounds throughout the course, so I'll show you how to create one now.
-Launch Xcode if it's not already running, and then either click get started with a playground in the welcome window or select file, new playground from the menu.
-Accept the suggested file name or give it a new name, and select iOS for the platform.
+- [Narrator] Playgrounds are an interactive sandbox environment, that enables you to learn and explore Swift, and visualize the results of your code in real-time, after each edit, and without requiring you to manually build and run.
+I'm going to use playgrounds throughout the course.
+So, I'll show you how to create one now.
+Launch Xcode, if it's not already running, and then either click get started with a playground, in the welcome window, or select file, new, playground from the menu.
+Accept the suggested file name, or give it a new name, and select iOS for the platform.

-Semicolons are optional in Swift and generally not used.
-The only time semicolons are necessary is if you want to write two or more statements on the same line.
-For example, I'll define hello and playground variables on a single line.
-After the first variable definition, to let the compiler know that this is a complete statement.
-Okay, I'll do something a bit more interesting now.
+Semicolons are optional in Swift, and generally not used.
+The only time semicolons are necessary, is if you want to write two or more statements on the same line.
+For example, I'll define hello, and playground variables on a single line, after the first variable definition, to let the compiler know that this is a complete statement.
+I'll do something a bit more interesting now.
 I'm going to write some code that I haven't covered yet.
-I'll only briefly explain what's going on here now, but I'll go over it in detail in later chapters.
+I'll only briefly explain what's going on here now, but I'll go over it, in detail, in later chapters.
 First, I'll create a for loop that iterates 64 times.

-The zero dot dot left angle bracket 64 represents a range of zero to 64, and I is an integer representing each value in the range as I iterate through it.
-Whatever I write in the body of this for loop enclosed in the curly braces will be executed 64 times.
-So in the for loop, I'll define a variable point equal to the result of calling the sine function, passing to it the current value of I as a double, because the sine function works with doubles, not integers.
-And I'll multiply that result by 100.
+The zero dot dot left angle bracket, 64, represents a range of zero to 64, and i is an integer representing each value in the range as I iterate through it.
+Whatever I write in the body of this for loop, enclosed in the curly braces, will be executed 64 times.
+So, in the for loop, I'll define a variable point equal to the result of calling the sin function, passing to it the current value of i as a double, because the sin function works with doubles, not integers, and I'll multiply that result by 100.